artur094/sales-taxes-problem/README.md

 (more details in **Requirements** section).
 For more information on how to run the code, check the **How to Run** section.

+This solution is released with the MIT license.

 ## Problem

 **Basic sales tax** is applicable at a rate of **10%** on all goods,